pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/inspect.md

 Let's do it :-)

-we have some logs here in the file named **log/log**.
-You can have a look to this file content.
+We have in this github folder a text file named **log.log**.
+It contains some logs.Have a look to it.
+We will use it as an exemple.

+But hesistate to use any other text files !!

 ## Create a new automation workflow